MRLintern/Garbage-Collector/README.md

 that memory which is no longer needed is not released.

 # Building the Application
 The compiler used is g++ from the GNU Compiler Collection.
-You can also usee gcc.
+You can also use gcc.

 Compiling: